-Dr. David Jablons is an Ada Distinguished Professor in Thoracic Oncology at the University of California San Francisco (UCSF).
+Dr. David Jablons is an Ada Distinguished Professor in Thoracic Oncology at the University of California San Francisco (UCSF) Medical Center.
 He has trained alongside many nationally recognized oncologists and has years of experience with helping patients combat lung cancer and mesothelioma.

 About Dr. Jablons

 Dr. David M. Jablons is a Thoracic Surgeon at UCSF.
 He serves as a distinguished professor and as the Chief of General Thoracic Surgery.